 The amounts due as receivables are stated net of an allowance for uncollectible accounts.
 The allowance is estimated based on past experience in the collection of the receivables and an analysis of the outstanding balances.
-Accounts receivable comprise of assessments receivable and the
+Accounts receivable comprise assessments receivable and the Fund's benefit overpayments made to individuals primarily from amended compensation orders and corrections of payment computations.

-Notes to the Financial Statements Years ended September 30, 2021 and 2020
+Notes to the Financial Statements For the Years Ended September 30, 2024 and 2023